Tremont and Gulf 30: Preservation

+Excursion service

 The locomotive began being used to pulling tourist trains between Rusk and Palestine almost every year alongside other restored locomotives, including Texas and Pacific 4-6-0 "Ten-wheeler" No. 316 (No. 201), 2-8-0 "Consolidation" No. 28 (No. 300), Atchison, Topeka and Santa Fe 4-6-2 "Pacific" No. 1316 (No. 500), and RS-2 diesel switcher No. 7.
 It would also perform occasional doubleheaders with some of its running mates.
 In 1996, No. 400 took part in the centennial of the TSRR historical park, and since then, it was one of the TSRR's five steam locomotives to be featured in one of their 'symbols'.
 Since 1995, however, the Federal Railroad Administration (FRA) has ordered that every active steam locomotive be inspected and overhauled every 1,472 days.
-This new regulation forced No. 400 to be sidelined after making its final run as No. 400 on June 22, 2002.
-No. 400 subsequently spent the next twelve years sitting idle just outside the locomotive facility in Rusk.

-In 2012, Iowa Pacific Holdings gained ownership of the TSRR, and they decided to have a group of volunteers finish the restoration of No. 400 to have it running again, since No. 201's flue time was close to expiring, and the railroad needed to keep a second steam locomotive on their active roster alongside No. 300.
-Iowa Pacific also decided to revert all of their steam locomotives to their original revenue liveries, instead of leaving them in their TSRR colors.
-As a result of this decision, when No. 400 was brought back under steam in April 2014, it was reverted to one of its older appearances as Magma Arizona No. 7.
-In July 2016, No. 7 took part in a photographer's special alongside No. 28, and the two locomotives would perform a few doubleheaders.
-In early 2017, ownership of the TSRR was moved again to the Western Group, and No. 7 was reverted to its older appearance as Tremont and Gulf No. 30.
-The locomotive would also be one of the one that would pull and push Texas and Pacific 2-10-4 "Texas" type No. 610 in and out of the engine house at Palestine.
-As of 2025, No. 30 is the only operating steam locomotive on the TSRR's roster, as No. 28 is out of service awaiting repair work.
-Its next 1,472-day inspection will likely take place in 2029, as that will have marked fifteen years since No. 30's 2014 return.
+On July 3, 2016, No. 30 was backdated as Magma Arizona Railroad No. 7 and ran a Railfan Photographer's Special, in celebration of the Texas State Railroad's 135th birthday.

+In 2012, the TSRR was purchased by Iowa Pacific Holdings, who made the decision to revert all of the TSRR's steam locomotives to their original revenue liveries.
+The Western Group replaced Iowa Pacific Holdings as operator in May 2017 and was in turn replaced by Jaguar Transport Holdings of Joplin, Missouri in November 2020.

+On April 20, 2026, No. 30 was briefly repainted into America 250 colors in celebration of the United States Semiquincentennial.